Before I tell you, you can visit my Sim Theory website at:

-- Zero or almost zero civilisations survive long enough to be able to build and maintain such simulations.
+- Zero or almost zero civilisations survive long enough to be able to build and maintain simulated universes

-- Zero or almost zero civilisations are interested in running such simulations.
+- Zero or almost zero civilisations are interested in running simulated universes

-- We are most likely to be living in a simulation.
+- We are most likely living in a simulation

 www.simulation-argument.com is a site maintained by Nick Bostrom that features many scholarly articles that concern Sim Theory.
 The original Simulation Hypothesis can be found there.

-In Hinduism there is the concept of Maya – which is the belief that the world we experience is an illusion produced by some kind of higher being or intelligence.
+In Hinduism there is the concept of Maya – which is the belief that the world we experience is an illusion.
 It says that what we experience as reality is not in fact reality.
 But is something else.
 Basically: what we experience is not ultimate reality, it is something else, an illusion.
 The thing that we experience as reality is not reality and by experiencing this we do not experience reality.

 From Ancient Greece there is Plato’s Cave which comes from Plato, the ancient Greek philosopher.
 Wikipedia explains it as:

 …a group of people who have lived chained to the wall of a cave all their lives, facing a blank wall.
 The people watch shadows projected on the wall from objects passing in front of a fire behind them and give names to these shadows.
 The shadows are the prisoners’ reality, but are not accurate representations of the real world.